Kerala guidelines for lockdown relaxation: Dine outs to be allowed until 7 pm

 In the rest of the places, based on zone classification, private vehicles will be allowed in the odd-even scheme within districts.
 Restaurants will be allowed dine-in facilities until 7 pm, while the take out facility will be available until 8 pm.

 The government has also said bus travel for short distances will be allowed within the districts.
 However strict social distancing norms would be followed.
-Pathanamthitta,
+Pathanamthitta, Ernakulam and Kollam fall under the Orange A zone and partial relaxation will be given from April 4 onwards.

-Ernakulam and Kollam fall under the Orange A zone and partial relaxation will be given from April 4 onwards.
 Alappuzha, Trivandrum, Palakkad, Wayanad and Thrissur which fall under the Orange B zone will get partial relaxations from Monday onwards.
-However most of the relaxations will be at Kottayam and Idukki, which fall under the green zone.
+However, most of the relaxations will be at Kottayam and Idukki, which fall under the green zone.